 I feel sad that children today are not able to savor our traditional beetroot relish as I did in my childhood.
-It was a delightful experience for me to relish the beautiful reddish-purple beetroot puree infused with delicious flavors of native fruits served in wedding feasts.
-Beetroot sweet pachadi, the most popular fruit dessert among children, was usually featured in every feast until few years ago.
+It was a delightful experience for the kids to relish the beautiful reddish-purple beetroot puree infused with delicious flavors of native fruits served in wedding feasts.
+Beetroot sweet pachadi, the most popular fruit dessert, was usually featured in every feast until few years ago.
 Nowadays vanilla ice cream with fruit salad takes precedence over this traditional fruit dessert.

-Although it is a fun & enjoyable experience to use banana leaves as platters, there are significant benefits of using this leaf listed below:
+Although it is a fun & enjoyable experience to use banana leaf as a platter, there are significant benefits of using this leaf listed below: